LA man shot by cops in back more than 20 times, lawyer claims as police continue investigation

 Los Angeles Sheriff's Department, multiple other agencies investigating police-involved shooting

-A civil rights attorney who represents the families of past police shooting victims claimed Tuesday morning that police fatally shot a Black the day before in southern Los Angeles “in the back 20+ times then left him for hours.”
+A civil rights attorney who represents the families of past police shooting victims claimed Tuesday morning that police fatally shot a Black man the day before in southern Los Angeles “in the back 20+ times then left him for hours.”

 Ben Crump -- who represents the families of Breonna Taylor, George Floyd, Ahmaud Arbery and Jacob Blake -- made the claims on Twitter, saying the Los Angeles Sheriff’s Department stopped 29-year-old Dijon Kizzee while he was riding his bike for an alleged “vehicle code violation.”